California Women’s March Cancelled After Worries That Protesters Would Be ‘Overly White’

 “Up to this point, the participants have been overwhelmingly white, lacking representation from several perspectives in our community.
 Instead of pushing forward with crucial voices absent, the organizing team will take time for more outreach.
 Our goal is that planning will continue and we will be successful in creating an event that will build power and community engagement through connection between women that seek to improve the lives of all in our community.”

 Many people voiced their displeasure in response.
-According to Census Bureau data from July 2018, Humboldt County, which is where the town of Eureka is located, is 74 percent non-Hispanic white.
+According to Census Bureau data from July, 2018, Humboldt County, which is where the town of Eureka is located, is 74 percent non-Hispanic white.
 This is followed by 12 percent Hispanic, 6 percent Native American, 2 percent Asian, and only 1 percent black.
 The event organizers say they are looking into holding a different event in March in honor of International Women’s Day.
-They are also trying to encourage residents to attend Eureka’s Martin Luther King Jr. Celebration on January 21.
+They are also trying to encourage residents to attend Eureka’s Martin Luther King, Jr. Celebration on January 21.

 A California Women’s March was cancelled over fears participants would be "overwhelmingly white" https://t.co/461TBu1KaJ pic.twitter.com/gEIvSDq0fo